Inductees Jane Kay and Mort Rosenblum, who are siblings. (Photos by Nick Smallwood)

-“These champions of journalism have made the program what it is today, and they deserve to be honored for their incredible contributions," said David Cuillier, current director of the School of Journalism.
+“These champions of journalism have made the program what it is today, and they deserve to be honored for their incredible contributions," said David Cuillier, former director of the School of Journalism.
 "We are all better off because of their hard work and dedication."

 The class of 16 was honored at a brunch and induction ceremony at UA's Center for Creative Photography.
 Nearly 200 people attended, including UA President Robert Robbins.

 Click on the honorees' names below for full bios, and read the program here.

 Founded the school, as it transitioned from the Department of English curriculum.
 Martin, who left in 1956 and died in 1963 at 78, was a two-time Pulitzer Prize-winning journalist at the Detroit Free Press.
 He established the school’s Zenger Freedom of the Press Award in 1953, and wrote numerous books, including “The Lamp of the Desert,” a history of the UA.
 The endowed Douglas Martin scholarship provides assistance to students who demonstrate excellence and financial need.